 Join the conversation - #QPACcreatory

-Professor Judith McLean is the Chair in Arts Education, a joint appointment between Queensland University of Technology (QUT) and the Queensland Performing Arts Centre (QPAC) where she holds the role of Scholar in Residence.
+Professor Judith McLean is the Chair in Arts Education, a joint appointment between Queensland University of Technology (QUT) and the Queensland Performing Arts Centre (QPAC) where she held the role of Scholar in Residence until September 2021.
 Judith’s career is distinguished by her breadth and diversity of experience as an arts educator, artist and cultural leader across Australia.
 She is currently a Director on the Board of Tourism and Events Queensland, and leads QUT’s executive programs using arts-based practices in the corporate and government sectors.

 We pay our respects to the Aboriginal and Torres Strait Islander ancestors of this land, their spirits and their legacy.
 The foundations laid by these ancestors - our First Nations Peoples - gives strength, inspiration and courage to current and future generations, both Indigenous and non-Indigenous, towards creating a better Queensland.
 Queensland Government’s RAP Acknowledgment of Country